 Coffee fitted the bill perfectly.
-Less travel, but still bringing people together and still focusing on a creative passion that he could share with everyone.
+Less travel, but still bringing people together through a collective experience and still focusing on a creative passion that he could share with everyone.

-Around 2004 the Edinburgh coffee scene had just started to enter the 'third wave', but it was definitely in it's humble beginnings of hipster-dom, which was not really what he had in mind for Machina.
+Around 2004 the Edinburgh coffee scene had just started to enter the 'third wave', but it was definitely in its humble beginnings of hipster-dom, which was not really what he had in mind for Machina.
 When he left the city to work in the South and travel, he already had plans to return with his version of a coffee business.

 Steve then spent the best part of two years researching coffee scenes around the world, from Wellington & Auckland, LA, Portland & NYC through to Tokyo, London and more (to the ongoing annoyance of his wife).
 What he found was that coffee culture wasn't all rustic and hip, in fact it was developing a new style driven by aesthetics and knowledge.

 in Shimokitazawa were inspirations behind what ended up influencing how Machina was created.
 They helped fuel the ideas of fusing coffee retail, Scandi design, multi roaster offerings and reducing barriers to understanding all key to the model.

 With numerous barista jobs and a training school for Scottish barista's under his belt, he was ready for a new project to work on.
 He was fascinated with equipment and loved taking things apart and putting them back together again (Steve does not), so the opportunity to come on board with Machina and start developing a premium equipment business was clearly too much for him to resist.

 From there, the project grew legs and resulted in what you see today.
-A cafe, a roastery, a service area, a quality control lab, distribution of the best brands in the industry and lots of Inker cups (that's lots of cups).
+A café, a roastery, a service area, a quality control lab, distribution of the best brands in the industry and lots of Inker cups (that's lots of cups).

 Making great coffee accessible to all.